sgvlug/website/content/posts/2006-10-12-october-2006-meeting.md

----
 layout: post
-title: "October 2006 Meeting"
+Title: "October 2006 Meeting"
 description: ""
-category: meetings
+Category: meetings
 tags: [meeting]
 meetingdate: 2006-10-12
----

 MySQL replication.
 MySQL Replication is the means by which one or more MySQL
 databases can keep data synchronized with a master server.
 The scope of